-Govt steps up locust control operations; drones to be deployed soon
+Locusts swarm UP and Maharashtra; Govt steps up control operations, drones to be deployed soon

 New Delhi, May 27: The government has stepped up efforts to control spread of swarms of locust, a crop damaging migratory pests, in Rajasthan, Gujarat, Punjab and Madhya Pradesh, and plans to soon deploy drones for spraying pesticides, the Union Agriculture Ministry said on Wednesday.